Douglas Harold Brookshire v. State

 Background

-On the evening of February 22, 2003, several people gathered at the home of Rene Boles.
-Leon Dale Grayson parked his truck at his sister’s house, approximately fifty yards away, and walked to Boles’s home.
-Because Brookshire was acting inappropriately in front of the children who were present, Linda Boles found Grayson outside and asked him to tell Brookshire to leave the party.
+On the evening of February 22, 2003, several people, including Brookshire, were gathered at the home of Rene Boles for a party.
+Leon Grayson, the victim, parked his truck at his sister’s house, approximately fifty yards away, and walked to Boles’s home.
+Because Brookshire had been acting inappropriately in front of the children who were present, Linda Boles found Grayson outside and asked him to tell Brookshire to leave the party.
 Grayson testified that he walked into the house, approached Brookshire, and asked him to leave.
 As Grayson turned to leave the room, Brookshire stabbed him in the back.

 David Wilkerson, one of the partygoers, heard a woman scream and went to investigate.
 He found Grayson injured in the hallway and Brookshire with a knife in his hand.
-He asked Brookshire for the knife, which he handed to him.
-Wilkerson testified that he then took the knife home with him.
+Wilkerson asked Brookshire for the knife, which he handed to him.
+Wilkerson then took the knife home.

-Sheriff’s deputies Jimmy Gifford and Mitch Netterville responded to the emergency call and initiated an investigation.
-They recovered the knife—a lock blade knife with a three-inch single-edge blade—from Wilkerson’s residence.
+Sheriff’s deputies Jimmy Gifford and Mitch Netterville responded to the emergency call and investigated.
+They recovered the knife—a lock-blade knife with a three-inch single-edge blade—from Wilkerson.
 They also located Brookshire and took him into custody.
-Netterville testified, in response to defense counsel’s questioning, that Brookshire declined to talk to officers except that, after being placed in a jail cell, Brookshire stated that he acted in self defense because Grayson had a gun.
+Netterville testified that, in response to defense counsel’s questioning, Brookshire declined to talk to officers except that, after being placed in a jail cell, Brookshire stated that he acted in self-defense because Grayson had a gun.
 In light of this statement, the investigating officers re-interviewed the witnesses the following day.
 No one saw Grayson with a gun.
 Grayson testified that he was not angry at Brookshire and only asked him to leave because of Linda’s request.
-He stated that although he had a gun in his truck, parked 50 yards from Boles’s home, he did not have a gun in his possession when he approached Brookshire.
+He stated that although he had a gun in his truck, parked fifty yards from Boles’s home, he did not have a gun in his possession when he approached Brookshire.

-In his first issue, Brookshire argues that the trial court erred in overruling his motion for mistrial following the prosecutor’s comment on Brookshire’s failure to testify.
+In his first issue, Brookshire argues that the trial court erred in overruling his motion for mistrial following the prosecutor’s alleged comment on Brookshire’s refusal to make a statement and his failure to testify.

 During the State’s questioning of Deputy Netterville, the following exchange occurred: